-The Alternative to Steel, Stainless Steel, Fiberglass, and Aluminum Water Tanks.
+The Alternative to a Steel Water Tank, Stainless Steel, Fiberglass, and Aluminum Water Tanks.

 After considering the numerous alternatives for their rusted and leaking steel water tank, resulting in a light bulb going off.
 Why not a tank made of plastic?
 After completing their research, they discovered that a tank made from homo polypropylene had numerous advantages that made it superior to stainless steel or a fiberglass water tank in many different ways.

 What made Polypropylene the material of choice was mainly due to its high strength to weight ratio, its resistance to rust and corrosion, and the ability to offer a lifetime tank warranty to the fire service.
 Additionally, other important benefits include the design flexibility with accurate tank dimensions and the cost savings for a custom design as there is no mold requirement.

 This polymer’s versatility (the ability to adapt to a wide range of fabrication methods and applications) has sustained growth rates enabling polypropylene to challenge the market share of a host of alternative materials.
 Also, polypropylene has proven to be fantastic steel, stainless steel, aluminum, and, fiberglass substitute for many applications.

 Polypropylene is an economical material that offers a combination of outstanding physical, mechanical, thermal, and electrical properties not found in any other thermoplastic.
 It has a lower impact strength but superior working temperature and tensile strength.
 Noted for its excellent chemical resistance in corrosive environments, polypropylene provides excellent resistance to organic solvents, degreasing agents, and electrolytic attacks.
 Also, it is light in weight, resistant to staining, and has a low moisture absorption rate.